School of Computer Sciences

 - Degree: Bachelor of Science

-- Study Options: Traditional or Business
+- Study Options: Computer Science, Business, or Cyber Security

 - Campus Availability: Macomb and Quad Cities

 - Minor: Yes

 - Study Opportunities: GradTrac and Honors

 - Download the Computer Science Program Brochure (pdf)

 Like all of Western Illinois University’s programs, studies in Computer Science are based on the broad educational foundation built during your freshman and sophomore years.
 General Education courses account for approximately one-third of the credit hours required for the degree and include courses in writing, speaking, the humanities, the social sciences, the natural sciences, mathematics, and health sciences.

 You will find the Computer Science program rewarding and challenging.
 The goals are to give you the basic and fundamental knowledge of your field, allow you to continue updating your knowledge as the field progresses, and give you the confidence to attack problems and the competence to solve them.